 Now some bad news.
 I just pulled up the Pepperidge Farm website to check out the ingredients in their "Distinctive" thumbprint cookie collection.
 Not good, folks.
 Not good.
 This is why homemade (and vegan) cookies are the way to go!

-Use your favorite jam, jelly or preserves – strawberry, apricot, orange, raspberry – anything goes!
+Use your favorite jam, jelly or preserves - strawberry, apricot, orange, raspberry - anything goes!
 For refined sugar-free, choose a store-bought, all-fruit jam or make your own simple, naturally sweetened jam at home.
 See the blueberry jam below?
 All you need are two ingredients and about 10 to 15 minutes to make it!
-The fruit flavor gets SO concentrated and yummy.
+Seriously easy.
+The fruit flavor becomes SO concentrated and delicious.

-How to Make Your Own 2-Ingredient Jam for Thumbprint Cookies
+How to Make Your Own Jam for Thumbprint Cookies

-In a small sauce pan combine 1 cup of frozen fruit such as blueberries, cherries, blackberries, or raspberries (chop larger pieces) with 1 tablespoon of sweetener (I used maple syrup).
+In a small sauce pan combine 1 cup of frozen fruit such as blueberries, cherries, blackberries, or raspberries (chop larger pieces of fruit) with 1 tablespoon of sweetener (I used maple syrup).
 Bring to a low simmer, and cook over medium-low heat until thickened, about 10 to 15 minutes.

 Voila!
 You now have refined sugar-free jam!
 One cup of fruit will make a tad more than you need for filling these thumbprint cookies.
 Just store the leftover jam in the refrigerator, and enjoy it over the next few days.

-The photo above shows what the cookie dough should look like after you’ve mixed the wet and dry ingredients together.
+The photo above shows what the cookie dough should look like after you've mixed the wet and dry ingredients together.
 It should be very moist, slightly sticky, but not wet.
-If you accidentally add too much water, just mix in some more almond flour.
+If you accidentally add too much water, just mix in a bit more almond flour.

 The photo above is what the thumbprint cookies look like before going into the oven.
 And below is how they look when done.